 - Personal liability

-But depending on what level of cover you get, the extent to which these things are covered – or whether or not you'll need to pay an excess – can differ.
+Depending on what level of cover you get, the extent to which these things are covered – or whether or not you'll need to pay an excess – can differ.

 The type of holiday you’re taking can help you decide what level of cover you need and what sort of add-ons to consider, as well as if you have any existing medical conditions that need to be factored in.

 Do you need cover for more than one trip abroad?
-If so, you might want to see whether it’d be better value to get Annual Multi-Trip or individual Single Trip policies.
+If so, you might want to see whether it’d be better value to get Annual multi-trip or individual Single-trip policies.
 You can do this by getting quotes for both and choosing the one that suits you best.

 Remember that even if you haven’t yet decided to go away more than once, the mood might take you.
-Only you know how prone you are to last-minute getaways, and with Annual Multi-Trip you may be able to save on your travel insurance by only buying it once in a year.
+Only you know how prone you are to last-minute getaways, and with Annual Multi-trip you may be able to save on your travel insurance by only buying it once in a year.

 And if you’re only taking the one trip, is it a long one or a short one?
-If it’s a long one, compare the travel insurance options of Single Trip or Backpacker Insurance.
+If it’s a long one, compare the travel insurance options of Single-trip or Backpacker Insurance.
 Backpacker Insurance wouldn’t necessarily be the right cover for a long weekend in Paris, for example, but if you’ve spent your savings on a round-the-world plane ticket with a couple of pit stops at home* then Single Trip wouldn’t be the right option.

 You’ll also need to factor in things like your age (policies aren’t available to people under the age of 18, and Backpacker Insurance isn’t available to people over 60) and any existing medical conditions.